It’s Pronounced Metrosexual operates within the gift economy (just like hues, which IPM is part of).

 What this means, generally, is that I don’t set a “price” as a barrier.
-Instead, I do everything I can to offer everything here as a gift (from the resources, to the campus programs), and allow those who receive the gift to reciprocate based on ability, gratitude, and/or what feels fair.
+Instead, I do everything I can to offer everything here as a gift (from the resources & downloads, to the campus programs that started IPM), and allow those who receive the gift to reciprocate based on ability, gratitude, and/or what feels fair.

 For me, access is a core tenet to social justice, so constructing financial barriers preventing people from accessing my work feels wrong — it would be antithetical to the goals of the work itself.